jVinc/Positron/readme.md

 ## Hello World

-A simply hello world example can be made all in one file by creating a new class derived from [BrowserClass][BrowserClass], and decorating the functions to be made available in the front-end.
+A simply hello world example can be made all in one file by creating a new class derived from [PositronApp][PositronApp], and decorating the functions to be made available in the front-end.

 ```Python